fpenzar/Intro_to_ML/report_1.md

 #### Classification

-For the classification problem, the goal will be to create a model that can predict the continent a country is on (`Continent` variable), based on a number of other variables.
+For the classification problem, the goal will be to create a model that can predict the continent a country is on (`Continent` variable), based on several other variables.
 The variables will include:
 * GDP
 * Life Expectancy
 * Physicians per thousand people